How to Buy a House: 6 Essential Steps

 At SimpleShowing, a dedicated agent will typically attend all tours with you, so you can utilize their expertise if you decide to put in an offer on a home you are touring.

 The best part about working with a SimpleShowing Agent is that they actually share their commission with you because you’ve already done the work to find the home you want to put an offer on.
-In fact, SimpleShowing buyers typically get a check at closing for $5,000 that can go towards closing costs, new furniture and more.
+In fact, SimpleShowing buyers typically get a credit at closing for $5,000 that goes towards closing costs.

 At SimpleShowing, we make the process easy to find the best agent for you.
 SimpleShowing Agents handle 2-3X more transactions than your typical agent, so they have a better pulse on the market and are able to help you win your dream home faster.